dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 ## Navigating and capturing notes quickly

 org-mode is extremely fast.
-As we've covered so far, part of this is because of how customizable it is---it's very easy to add keyboard shortcuts and other custom functionality that makes my common tasks fast to do.
+Part of this is because of how customizable it is---it's very easy to add keyboard shortcuts and other custom functionality that makes my common tasks fast to do.
 It's also fast to edit notes---because org-mode is built on a full-blown code editor, it is naturally quite adept at handling large notes files.

 <aside>
 For the computationally-inclined, I use